pytest-native reference #

 Collection #

-The bundled pytest plugin uses pytest's default collection.
-No custom collectors, no replacement of pytest_collect_file.
+The bundled pytest plugin uses pytest's default collection — no custom file collectors.

 ConventionDefault